 Max Apton of landscape design business Sweet Clover Design originally began in the horticultural business as the Vegetable Field Manager for Stone Barns Center for Food & Agriculture.
-Three years ago, he founded Sweet Clover Design to design and install ecological landscapes for homeowners countywide, with a specialization in vegetable gardens.
+He founded Sweet Clover Design to design and install ecological landscapes for homeowners countywide, with a specialization in vegetable gardens.
 Here he shares his expert tips on how to get your garden ready for the fall.

 “August is typically what I refer to as a ‘shoulder’ season in the garden.
 It is a time when we’re able to enjoy the fullest expression of our beloved perennials and annuals while awaiting the cooler days when we resume planting.
 While we love the fullness of our gardens this time of year, it’s also the moment in the season when we’re most likely to see garden pests rear their ugly heads.
 This can be in the form of insects, weeds, or disease pressure.
 The best thing gardeners can do in August is to stay on top of deadheading flowers, cutting back diseased stems and branches, treating plants as necessary to mitigate insect and disease pressure and keep our garden beds tidy to prevent all those invasive weeds from going to seed.”